coffee19850519/single_cell_spatial_image/README.md

             |__segmentation_map/
             |__top5_evaluation.csv
    ```
-*	-The folder 'RGB_images' stores generative RGB images from different embedding parameters.
+*	-The folder 'RGB_images' stores generative visuals of gene expression from different embedding parameters.
-*	-The folder 'segmentation_map' stores visuals of segmentation results with top5 Moran's I.
+*	-The folder 'segmentation_map' stores visuals of predictive tissue architectures with top5 Moran's I.
-*	-The file 'top5_evaluation.csv' records various evaluation metrics corresponding to segmentation results with top5 Moran's I .
+*	-The file 'top5_evaluation.csv' records various evaluation metrics corresponding to the predictions.
 *	-This Demo takes 30-35 mins to generate all results on a machine with a multi-core CPU.

 ### predict tissue architecture without annotation
-Run the following command line to generate RGB images from different embedding parameters, segmentation maps with top5 Moran's I.
-Please download the example data and pre-trained model from [click here for downloading data and model](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) and put the unzip folder 'Demo' to source code folder.
+Run the following command line to generate visuals of gene expression from different embedding parameters and predict tissue architectures with top5 Moran's I. For demonstration, please download the example data and pre-trained model from [here](https://bmbl.bmi.osumc.edu/downloadFiles/data_and_model/data_and_model.zip) and put the unzip folder 'Demo' to source code folder.
 ```
 wget https://bmbl.bmi.osumc.edu/downloadFiles/RESEPT/RESEPT.zip
 unzip RESEPT.zip